kojq/gal/README.md

 - Installs fonts, tools, and applications from repositories
 - Enables core functions such as those found in DE settings

+## Build

+There are no build instructions.

+## Credits

+The *Magnolia grandiflora* SVG is under CC0.
+It is based on the *[Magnolia flower flor](https://www.openclipart.org/detail/306895/magnolia-flower-flor)* SVG, [uploaded](https://www.openclipart.org/download/306895/1537228771.svg) on September 17, 2018, 11:59 p.m. by artist Betel Leclerc on Openclipart.

 ## Activity

 #### Current Status